judeafana/MScProjectRotationalPerception/README.md

 ---

 ## Main scripts jobs:
-1.	**Spawner**: is responsible of transition between trials and levels, spawning cubes differently according to the level and mode, displaying the numbers and arrows of 				each new level.
+1.	**Spawner**: is responsible of transition between trials of levels, spawning cubes differently according to the level and mode, displaying the numbers and arrows of 				each new level.
 2.	**MoveAround**: rotates the environment around the player (providing the inconsistency).
 3.	**RaycastingPoint**: Detects clicks when pointing and save it into the CSV file with the level’s information.
 4.	**LevelFader & LevelFader1**: applying the fade in and out effect with the animation.